bernard-kavanagh/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 In a YANG model, the vocabulary is defined in terms of *containers*, *lists*, *leaves*, *leaf lists*, and other categories, while the grammar is defined in terms of statements that relate these elements to one another.
 In an OWL ontology, the vocabulary is defined in terms of *classes*, *subclasses*, *object properties*, and *data properties*, which is somewhat similar to YANG but does not directly map.

-As ontologies have been introduced as a modeling language meant to share a common view (or knowledge) of a domain among different actors involved {{GRUBER-1995}}, the terms defined by the ontologies should be those used by equipment manufacturers, telco solutions developers, systems integrators, network operators and eventually end users, which are our actors in the telco domain.
+As ontologies have been introduced as a modeling language meant to share a common view (or knowledge) of a domain among different stakeholders {{GRUBER-1995}}, the terms defined by the ontologies should reflect those used by equipment manufacturers, telecom solutions developers, systems integrators, network operators, and ultimately end users.

 A YANG model is a document containing declarations.
 The document has a tree-like structure: declarations can contain other declarations.